Asymptotically Optimal Vertex Ranking of Planar Graphs: Preliminaries

 \begin{obs} A colouring $\varphi:V(G)\to\N$ of a graph $G$ is an $\ell$-ranking of $G$ if and only if, for every induced path $u_0,\ldots,u_p$ in $G$ of length at most $\ell$, \begin{inparaenum}[(i)] \item $\varphi(u_0)\neq\varphi(u_p)$; or \item $\varphi(u_0)<\max\{\varphi(u_0),\ldots,\varphi(u_p)\}$. \end{inparaenum} \end{obs}

-\begin{proof} By definition any $\ell$-ranking $\varphi$ of $G$ satisfies (i) or (ii) for every path of length at most $\ell$, including every induced path of length at most $\ell$, so this direction is trivial.
+\begin{proof} By \cref{equivalence}(c) any $\ell$-ranking $\varphi$ of $G$ satisfies (i) or (ii) for every path of length at most $\ell$, including every induced path of length at most $\ell$, so this direction is trivial.

-For the other direction, suppose $G$ contains a (not necessarily induced) path $u_0,\ldots,u_p$ of length $r\le\ell$ with $\varphi(u_0)=\varphi(u_p)$ and $\varphi(u_0)=\max\{\varphi(u_0),\ldots,\varphi(u_p)\}$.
+For the other direction, suppose $G$ contains a (not necessarily induced) path $u_0,\ldots,u_p$ of length $p\le\ell$ with $\varphi(u_0)=\varphi(u_p)$ and $\varphi(u_0)=\max\{\varphi(u_0),\ldots,\varphi(u_p)\}$.
 Let $w_0,\ldots,w_s$ be the shortest path from $w_0:=u_0$ to $w_s:=u_p$ in the graph $G[\{u_0,\ldots,u_p\}]$.
 Then $w_0,\ldots,w_s$ is an induced path in $G$ with $\varphi(w_0)=\varphi(u_0)=\varphi(u_p)=\varphi(w_s)$ and, since $\{w_0,\ldots,w_{s}\}\subseteq\{u_0,\ldots,u_{r}\}$, $\max\{\varphi(w_0),\ldots,\varphi(w_{s})\}\le\max\{u_0,\ldots,u_{r}\}$, so $\varphi(w_0)=\varphi(u_0)=\max\{\varphi(w_0),\ldots,\varphi(w_s)\}$, as required. \end{proof}